0exp/redis_queued_locks/README.md

 <sup>\[[back to top](#usage)\]</sup>

+- get list of locks with their info;
 - uses redis `SCAN` under the hod;
 - accepts `scan_size:`/`Integer` option (`config[:key_extraction_batch_size]` by default);
 - returns `Set<Hash<Symbol,Any>>` (see [#lock_info](#lock_info) and examples below for details).